Master-Course-Digital-Transformation/exercisesWS2023/README.md

 - To stop it, run the script `stop_deployment.sh`

 ### Webapi via Kubernetes
 The folder `webapi_k8s` contains the same app as the one for docker compose, but ready to be run in k8s.
-For that, you need to install k8s first (either docker desktop for Mac or minicube for arbitrary platforms).
+For that, you need to install k8s first (either docker desktop or minicube).
 - To start it, run the script `start_deployment.sh`, which builds the image from the source code and starts both backend and frontend
 - Once started, run the command `kubectl get service` and checkthe details of the service.
 It will say something like `web          NodePort    10.110.9.12     <none>        80:31784/TCP   11s`, which tells you that you can access it via `localhost:31784` (the port mapped to 80)
 - To stop it, run the script `stop_deployment.sh`